apache/cordova-docs/docs/en/edge/plugin_ref/spec.md

 * `scriptSrc` (required): The script file that tells plugman what version of the custom framework is.
 Ideally, this file should be within the top level directory of your plugin directory.

 * `platform` (required): Which platforms that your framework supports.
-You may use the wildcard '*' to say supported for all platforms, specify multiple with a pipe character like 'android|ios|blackberry10' or just a single platform like 'android'.
+You may use the wildcard `*` to say supported for all platforms, specify multiple with a pipe character like `android|ios|blackberry10` or just a single platform like `android`.

 plugman aborts with a non-zero code for any plugin whose target project does not meet the engine's constraints.